Greece aims to halt gold mine, cancel development of former airport

 "The plans for developing Hellenikon are extremely destructive to the environment," Lafazanis said.
 "We will review this scandalous purchase with the aim to cancel it."

-Greece agreed last year to sell the Hellenikon site to Greek developer Lamda LDMr.AT, backed by China's Fosun (0656.HK) and an Abu Dhabi-based firm, for 915 million euro (680 million pounds), pending parliamentary approval.
+Greece agreed last year to sell the Hellenikon site to Greek developer Lamda LDMr.AT, backed by China's Fosun (0656.HK) and an Abu Dhabi-based firm, for 915 mln euro, pending parliamentary approval.

-Investors were expected to spend about 6 billion euros turning the abandoned area into a tourist and business centre.
+Investors were expected to spend about 6 billion euros turning the abandoned area into a tourist and business center.

 The government has already said it will cancel the sale of a stake in Greece's two biggest ports, Piraeus (OLPr.AT) and Thessaloniki (OLTr.AT), and in power grid operator ADMIE.

-A finance ministry official was quoted by local media as saying that Greece was in favour of privatisating Piraeus Port.
+A finance ministry official was quoted by local media as saying that Greece was in favor of privatizing Piraeus Port.
 But the finance ministry dismissed the reports on Tuesday.

-The privatisations of the country's dominant power utility PPC (DEHr.AT) and state natural gas company DEPA have also been halted.
+The privatizations of the country's dominant power utility PPC (DEHr.AT) and state natural gas company DEPA have also been halted.

 (Reporting by Angeliki Koutantou; editing by John Stonestreet)